 - Certain terms (such as

 The Query Tool enables you to perform queries against your dotCMS Content, using the Elasticsearch Lucene query syntax.
-To open the Query Tool, select System -> Query Tool.
+To open the Query Tool, select Dev Tools -> Query Tool.

 If you enter simple search terms, they will be searched across all searchable fields in your content.
 By default, if you enter multiple text strings, the Query Tool will return all results which match any of the terms (e.g., using a logical OR).
 If you wish to search only for Content which includes all search terms, join each search term with a logical AND operator (&& - see the Content Search Syntax documentation for more information).